 We’re working hard to answer your money questions so you can do money better!
 And we’ll do the research and work to verify as much information as possible, so you don’t have to spend hours searching online.

-You won’t want to miss the ‘Women who Money’ Interview series.
-These incredible ladies have conquered debt, went back to school, raised families as single parents, grown their income to six-figures, and left their full-time jobs to become entrepreneurs.
+You won’t want to miss our Interview series.
+These incredible ladies have conquered debt, went back to school, raised families as single parents, grown their income to six figures, and left their full-time jobs to become entrepreneurs.
 They have inspiring stories!

 The co-founders of Women Who Money are Amy Blacklock from Life Zemplified and Vicki Cook, from Make Smarter Decisions.
 Vicki and Amy connected initially online and eventually met in person at a financial conference in the fall of 2017.

 Many other smart, innovative, and talented women will also be contributors to Women Who Money.
 You can learn more about these ladies and check out their websites by visiting our team page.
 You’ll quickly discover their dedication to improving the financial lives of ALL women.

 Some are students, others work, a few stay at home with children, and some are entrepreneurs.
 Some of these women grew up in poverty, and some come from wealth.
 Others describe their upbringing as middle-class.

 From our Millennial writers to our Baby Boomer authors, and including our Gen X co-founders, there’s a good chance you’ll find things in common with us!

 Have a money question you’d like answered?
 Submit it here.

 Be sure and join the community to receive our weekly newsletter, articles as they are published, and additional information and resources available to our subscribers.